luohancfd/CFCFD-NG/doc/sphinx/photaura.rst

 The parts of the Photaura code that are used by Eilmer3 and Poshax3 are automatically compiled and linked by the these codes own makefiles.
-To get the script_rad2.py utility, however, the user needs to do 'make install' in the radiation2 build area:
+To get the script_rad2.py utility, however, the user needs to do 'make install' in the radiation build area:

   $ cd $HOME/cfcfd3/lib/photaura/build
   $ make install